-participation during recoveries and expansions.
-It also is noteworthy that the improvements in both unemployment and participation cycles flatten out for more educated workers earlier than for workers with less formal education.
+out for more educated workers earlier than for workers with less formal education.

-V.ii.
-Employment Stability and the 'Temperature' of the Economy
+5.2 Employment Stability and the "Temperature" of the Economy

 Our earlier findings about differences in the incidence of unemployment and procyclicality of participation across groups largely are in line with the facts emphasized in support of the prevailing narrative that upward pressures on participation during a "hot" labor market come from marginalized groups of workers.
 However, instead of marginalized workers being drawn into the labor force when the labor market is strong, it is the increased employment stability for those in the labor force that reduces the likelihood of current participants dropping out.
 The procyclical upward pressures on participation during strong labor markets come from the cycle component and not from the entry and exit component in our decomposition.
 This is one of the qualitative properties of the cyclical forces that drive participation that is common across all groups that we consider.
-If it were marginalized workers (re-)entering the labor force, then this would be reflected by changes in the entry rates from nonparticipation, especially for young workers, women and Blacks and African Americans.
+If it were marginalized workers (re-)entering the labor force, then this would be reflected by changes in the entry rates from nonparticipation, especially for young workers, women, and Blacks and African Americans.
 But this is not the case.

 Clark and Summers (1981) take the prevailing narrative even a step further.
 They argue that marginal workers that enter the labor market when it is tight put upward pressure on the unemployment rate.
 This simply is incorrect.
-As we showed when we discussed Chart 5 in Section IV, the total entry rate from nonparticipation into the labor force does not fluctuate over the business cycle.
+As we showed when we discussed Figure 6 in Section 4, the total entry rate from nonparticipation into the labor force does not fluctuate over the business cycle.
 However, those that do enter are more likely to enter into employment directly rather than unemployment when the labor market is strong.
-Such labor force entries lower the unemployment rate rather than raise it, as suggested by Clark and Summers 1981.
+Such labor force entries lower the unemployment rate rather than raise it, as suggested by Clark and Summers (1981).

 The emphasis on groups of marginalized workers in the prevailing narrative suggests that their procyclical pressures on participation are different in origin from those of other workers.
 If the source of procyclical upward pressures on participation is marginalized workers rejoining the labor force, then these pressures should increase or dissipate depending on whether the share of marginalized workers goes up or down over time.
-Because of this, Perry noted that his rule of thumb is not time invariant and wrote that "the effect of unemployment on the overall labor force participation rate varies through time with the changing composition of the work force." (see Perry 1971, page 540).
-Little did he know, however, that his rule of thumb still would be appropriate 50 years later after a rise in participation by women, the aging of the work force and increased diversity of the workingage population.
+Because of this, Perry noted that his rule of thumb is not time invariant and wrote that "the effect of unemployment on the overall labor force participation rate varies through time with the changing composition of the work force." (see Perry, 1971, page 540).
+Little did he know, however, that his rule of thumb still would be appropriate 50 years later after a rise in participation by women, the aging of the work force and increased diversity of the working-age population.

 The Perry-Okun rule has held up over time and also approximately holds for each of the groups that we analyze.
-As we discussed in Section IV, the Perry-Okun rule holds if the changes in the unemployment and participation cycles are approximately equal during times when the labor market is strong.
-Chart 8 shows that this has been true for the last four labor market expansions.
+As we discussed in Section 4, the Perry-Okun rule holds if the changes in the unemployment and participation cycles are approximately equal during times when the labor market is strong.
+Figure 9 shows that this has been true for the last four labor market expansions.
 Contrary to Perry's assumption, his rule of thumb has held up over time, in spite of major changes in the composition of the working-age population.
 This is a consequence of the different mechanism at play rather than the entry mechanism Perry and Okun emphasized.